 When you get to Playa Hermosa, park near the beach and continue on foot.
 Once at the beach, walk for about ten minutes to the east (to the right when you are facing the ocean), and enter the water just past Hotel Condovac.

-Enter the water from the small white sand beach nestling in the rocks.
+Enter the water from the main beach (entry 1) or from one of the small white sand beaches between the rocks (Playa Rodilla, snorkel entry 2, and Playa Chanchitos, snorkel entry 3).
 The snorkeling spot is all around the rocky bars you can see on your left and right as you look out to sea.

 Further on, the water level increases (↕6-12ft/2-4m).
 Soft coral with white polyps, which is quite rare in the region, cling on to the reef drop-off, between small blue sponges and colonies of Caulerpa.